 - Slander does not have a permanent record and can be as simple as a spoken statement or a hand gesture

-Distinguishing the type of defamation that occurred is the first step to proving any defamation claim, or establishing whether you can send a cease and desist letter.
+Distinguishing the type of defamation that occurred is the first step to starting a defamation claim.

 It is important to establish the type of defamation that occurred, in order to streamline proving defamation.
 Different legal loopholes prevent claims from being identified as slander or libel:

 - A statement of opinion cannot be defamatory.
 Defamation is a false statement that claims to be true.

 - A legal loophole does exist.
 If a false statement is not identified as an opinion, you may have the basis to sue for slander or libel.

 Freedom of speech

 - With regard to our First Amendment, citizens of the United States have a right to not be subjected to falsehoods that impugn their character.

 - In line with this reality, defamation is not illegal by legal terms.
 Defamation is just a safeguard of the legal system to pay damages to people who have been unfortunately affected by freedom of speech.

 - A false light claim is true when a defamatory statement about an individual is published, with the implication that the statement is valid when it is not.